Towards Flexible Anonymous Networks: FAN Architecture

-FAN-based networks depends on multiple layers of security.
-For \textbf{operational security}, the virtualization technology (Detailed in Section~\ref{sec:instance_architecture}) provides the sandboxing and resource management capabilities that ensure that FAN \fanplugins may not exceed their memory consumption limit.
+\paragraph*{Security \& Safety.} FAN-based networks depend on multiple layers of security.
+For \textbf{operational security}, the virtualization technology (detailed in Section~\ref{sec:instance_architecture}) provides the sandboxing and resource management capabilities that ensure that FAN \fanplugins may not exceed their memory consumption limit, and provides the necessary control to safely handle other failure modes of plugins.
 The \textbf{secure deployment} of FAN \fanplugins ensures that only \textit{trustworthy} and \textit{authentic} code may be deployed in a FAN.
-We control both of these aspects through our FAN Plugin Transparency design detailed in Section~\ref{sec:fan_transparency}.
+We control these aspects through our FAN Plugin Transparency design, detailed in Section~\ref{sec:fan_transparency}.